 For instance, a possible source of distraction for Emmanuel as he reads his book is vocabulary and grammar.
 If he encounters unfamiliar words but he didn’t plan for a dictionary, he might get frustrated and completely lose focus.
 This will affect the entire plan for the week unless he finds a time block to make up for that period of confusion.
 However, if there was a dictionary close to him, there would be no reasons for delay.

-Read also: How to manage distractions
+Read also: How to manage distractions and stay focused

 Use your breaks wisely